 Smelling is also how dogs are able to communicate outside, too.
 As we've previously reported, a walk isn't just a walk for your dog; it's a way to know how other dogs in the neighborhood are doing, and if there are any new dogs around.
 The scents tell them whether or not the dog is healthy, what it's eaten, and if the dog is male or female.

-So the next time your dog sniffs around in a favored spot before peeing or really wants to smell your shoes, just let the dog do his thing.
-He's simply trying to drink in all the information he can about the world around him, a practice every creature can appreciate.
+So the next time your dog sniffs the air or a favored spot or really wants to smell your shoes, just let the dog do his thing.
+He's simply trying to drink in all the information he can about the world around him.